simonvomeyser/simple-web-dev/resources/markdown/design-in-the-cloud.md

 In almost all cases the design was awesome and something I would have never been able to do... well, for two reasons:

 On the one hand because I am not that talented, but on the other hand I simply did not own paid licenses to the products above.
-(I own one for Photoshop to glue my head on Arnold Schwarzenegger's body though)
+I own one for Photoshop to glue my head on Arnold Schwarzenegger's body though.

 ![Gif of really bad photshopping my head on Arnold Schwarzenegger's body](https://res.cloudinary.com/simonvomeyser/image/upload/v1593019587/design-in-the-cloud/arnie.gif)